RobertEkberg/robertekberg.github.io/about.md

 comments: false
 ---

-I'm a web analyst from Sweden, living in Kristianstad.
-This blog is for documentation in web analytics and web development.
+I'm a web analyst living in sweden.

+This blog is for creating content about analytics and implementation on the web.
+I will also use it for documentation of what i've learned.

-If you have a question about me, just send me an e-mail.
+If you have a question, just send me an e-mail.

 You can [report](https://github.com/RobertEkberg/robertekberg.github.io/issues/new/) if there is something broken.